Thorvald Boye

 Thorvald Boye (1 February 1871 – 10 December 1943) was a Norwegian Supreme Court Justice, educator and legal scholar.

 Biography

 He was born in Arendal to Albert Boye and Johanne Hansen.
 He graduated as cand.jur. in 1894 and dr. jur. in 1912.

 He continued his studies at the universities of Berlin, Geneva and Paris.
 From 1913, he worked in the Ministry of Labor and Social Affairs (Sosialdepartementet).
-He also taught national and international law at the Norwegian Military College and University of Oslo.

-He was named as a Supreme Court Justice from 1922.
+He also taught national and international law at the Norwegian Military College and University of Oslo.He was appointed as a Supreme Court Justice in 1922.

 Personal life

 He was married to Mia Esmarch (1880–1966).
 They were the parents of diplomat Thore Boye.
 In 1901, he was awarded the Crown Prince's gold medal (Kronprinsens gullmedalje) by the University of Oslo.
 He was decorated Commander of the Order of the Dannebrog, Commander of the Order of the Polar Star and Commander of the Order of Vasa.